Hard Water Articles

 Water hardness refers to the amount of dissolved calcium and magnesium minerals in your water supply.
 These hardness minerals naturally accumulate when water flows through rocks and soil that contains these minerals, like limestone.
 The higher the mineral content, the harder your water becomes.

-The scales above are based on information from Montana State University, though various sources list these categories with slightly different measurements.
-For instance, this water hardness scale used by Health Canada breaks down results in mg/L as follows:
+The scales above are based on information from the Water Quality Association, though various sources list these categories with slightly different measurements.
+For instance, this water hardness scale shared by the USGS breaks down results in mg/L as follows:

-• Less than 60 mg/L is considered soft
+• Between 0 and 60 mg/L is considered soft

-• Between 60 and 120 mg/L is considered medium hard
+• Between 61 and 120 mg/L is considered moderately hard

 • More than 180 mg/L is considered very hard